stashed/stash/README.md

 ---

-## Contribution Guidelines
-If you're interested in being a contributor, read [the contribution guide](docs/contribution/README.md).

 ## Acknowledgement
  - Restic https://github.com/restic/restic

 ## Support
 If you have any questions, you can reach out to us.
 * [Slack](https://slack.appscode.com)
 * [Forum](https://discuss.appscode.com)
 * [Twitter](https://twitter.com/AppsCodeHQ)